-A survey of topics designed to emphasize an appreciation for mathematics.
-MAT 111 ties together underlying themes of various mathematical disciplines.
-Topics include: history of mathematics, logic set theory, geometry, selected topics from the mathematics of finance, abstract mathematical systems, and others.
-This course can serve as prerequisite for MAT 141 but not MAT 131.
-Prerequisite: MAT 100 (with grade of C- or higher) or placement.
+A survey of topics designed to foster an appreciation for mathematics by studying mathematical systems not ordinarily encountered in high school.
+Topics include: logic, set theory, graph theory, voting and apportionment methods and flaws, history of mathematics, and others.
+This course can serve as a prerequisite for MAT 141, but not MAT 131.
+Prerequisite: MAT 100 (with a grade of C- or higher) or placement.